tisan-das/tisan-das.github.io/_posts/2023-07-09-Intro-to-Behavioral-Design-Patterns.md

 ## Chain of responsibility:
 Intent: Avoid coupling the sender of a request to its receiver by giving more than an object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

-NB:
+> **Note**
-- The client that issued the request may not have any direct reference to the object that ultimately fulfills it
+> - The client that issued the request may not have any direct reference to the object that ultimately fulfills it
-- Object that made the request has no explicit knowledge of what will handle it (Implicit receiver)
+> - Object that made the request has no explicit knowledge of what will handle it (Implicit receiver) {: .prompt-info }

 ###### Class Diagram:
 ![Class Diagram: chain Command](/images/behavioral-design-patterns/chainCommand.png){: .light }